BartoszTrela/bartosz-projects-overview/projects/instrument-classification-deep-learning/README.md

 # Musical Instrument Classification Using Deep Learning

 A MATLAB project focused on the **classification of musical instruments** using **transfer learning** and the pre-trained **AlexNet** convolutional neural network.
-The task involved generating a custom dataset of spectrograms from short audio fragments and training a modified AlexNet model to recognize instrument type based on timbre features.
+The task involved generating a custom dataset of spectrograms from short audio fragments and training a modified AlexNet model to recognize instrument type based on timbre features. > **Note:** This project represents an initial attempt at instrument classification using deep learning.
+The approach is not optimal but demonstrates the workflow under significant time constraints.

 ---